RayBB/openlibrary-docs/GitHub-Issues---Triage-and-Maintenance.md

 Labels that begin with `~` are deprecated.

 Labels that begin with initials are owned by that person (others should not touch them).
 See #5, above.

+## Milestones

+We generally do planning by quarter, though issues are usually "very hot, must get done right now" or "later, when we find a volunteer".
+So milestones are dated based on when we expect to close the corresponding issue:

+- `ASAP`  We need to get it out the door As Soon As Possible.
+- `2019Q1`, `2019Q2`, etc. Reminders to pick things up in upcoming quarters.
+- `None` Interesting wish list items, waiting for a volunteer, endless conversations that should migrate to Gitter, etc.

 ## Triage: